MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 ```

 <p style='text-align: justify;'>
-  Scoring and k for cross validation has been set to accuracy and 10, repectivly.
+  Scoring and k for <code> cross validation </code> has been set to accuracy and 10, repectivly.
 The best parameters for this grid search was n_estimators=100, max_depth=15, max_features=3, criterion='entropy'.
-Again 6 miRNAs has with the highest <code> feature_importance_ </code> been extracted and a random forest model hase been trained with their expression profile using above-mentioned hyper-parameters.
+Again 6 miRNAs has with the highest <code> feature_importance_ </code> been extracted and a random forest model hase been trained with their expression profile using above-mentioned hyperparameters.
 </p>

 <p style='text-align: justify;'>
-In order to test another approch for hyper-parameter tunning, a grid search on the whole dataset with one hyper-parameter in the <code> param_grid </code> at a time, while other parameters were left at their defult value.
-Every time the best value for the cheking parameter has been passed to a final model and at last, the model were traind with n_estimators=100, max_depth=9, max_features=6, criterion='entropy'.
-A model with the exact parameters has been trained with 6 miRNAs has with the highest <code> feature_importance_ </code> from the model trained with the whole dataset.
+To test another approach for hyperparameter tuning, a grid search has been conducted on the whole dataset with one hyperparameter tuning at a time (while other parameters were left at their default value).
+Every time the best value for the checking parameter has been passed to a final model and at last, the model was trained with n_estimators=100, max_depth=9, max_features=6, criterion='entropy'.
+A model with the exact parameters has been trained with 6 miRNAs with the highest <code> feature_importance_ </code> from the model trained with the whole dataset.
  </p>